kimberly-hu/eco395m-midterm-project/README.md

 # Conclusion

 In this project, we explored the impact of teacher quality, temperature, and census variables on student academic performance.
 We sourced our data from three distinct providers: Texas Education Agency (TEA), Southern Regional Climate Center (SRCC) and  American Community Survey 5-Year.
 We used Python scripts to extract of data from these sources and integrated them into one comprehensive dataset.
 Following that, scatter plots were developed to investigate the relationship between each variable and student academic performance across various courses, and then we picked up 8 most relevant variables to do regression analysis.
-From this analysis, we identified 8 highly relevant variables for regression analysis.

 Our findings reveal that, across all four subjects (English, US History, Biology, and Math), class size, teacher experience, and teacher degree have a significant positive influence on high student academic performance.
 Furthermore, we observed that average minimum temperature slightly affects students' US history grades negatively, and the poverty rate negatively impacts students' performance in Biology and English.
-With respect to database limitations, first, our data collection was conducted at various levels, with education data obtained at the campus level and other data collected at the county level.
-We made the assumption that county-level data can sufficiently represent each individual campus.
-Additionally, we did not perform outlier removal in the academic performance data.
-It's worth noting that there are inherent limitations in our dataset, and we didn't thoroughly examine the causal effects of our explanatory variables.
+Several limitations exist in our study.
+First, our data collection was conducted at various levels, with education data obtained at the campus level and other data collected at the county level.
+We made the assumption that county-level data can sufficiently represent each individual campus, which might introduce a bias.
+Second, we did not perform outlier removal in the academic performance data.
+Finally, there are inherent limitations in our dataset and we did not thoroughly examine the causal effects of our explanatory variables.